 Choose your juice wisely

 Read the labels carefully.
-There’s a big difference between cranberry juice cocktail (or cranberry drink) and real cranberry juice.
-Juice cocktails contain added sugars like high fructose corn syrup which is very unhealthy.
+There’s a big difference between a cranberry juice cocktail (or cranberry drink) and real cranberry juice.
+Juice cocktails contain added sugars like high fructose corn syrup, which is very unhealthy.
 These mixes contain just a small amount of actual cranberry juice.
-Look for labels that say “made with 100 percent real juice”.
+Look for labels that say “made with 100 percent real juice.”

-Cranberries are so versatile and supper healthy that we should try to eat them all year.
+Cranberries are so versatile and super healthy that we should try to eat them all year.

 Cranberry Curd Tart